department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/fully-developed-claims.md

 <br>

-### What should the evidence show to support my claim?
+### What should the evidence show to support my disability claim?

 This depends on the type of claim you’re filing.